New to Sly Flourish? Start Here or subscribe to the newsletter.

 However we approach our boss encounters, we should always remember that the goal of our game is fun.
 With each tweak we should ask ourselves whether that tweak is bringing fun to the game.
 Fun is what it's all about.

-Share this article with your friends using this link: https://slyflourish.com/improving_boss_fights.html
+Share this article by copying this link: https://slyflourish.com/improving_boss_fights.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.